Privacy Policy

 2.1.)
 External hosting

+This website is hosted by an external service provider (hoster).
+The personal data collected on this website is stored on the hoster’s servers.
+This may include IP addresses, contact requests, meta and communication data, contract data, contact details, names, website accesses and other data generated via a website.
 The hoster is used for the purpose of fulfilling the contract with our potential and existing customers (Art.
 6 Para.
 1 lit. b GDPR) and in the interest of a secure, fast and efficient provision of our online offer by a professional provider (Art.
 6 Para.
 1 lit. f GDPR).
+Our host will only process your data to the extent necessary to fulfill its service obligations and will follow our instructions regarding this data.

 2.1.1.)
 Conclusion of a contract for order processing